 And I am not talking about being in close physical proximity to these things.
 Just because you are in close physical proximity doesn't mean that you are personally involved.
-It is possible to be in a conversation with another person and for that person you are talking to (or perhaps even yourself) to be there, but at the same time, to be far, far away.
+It is possible to be in a conversation with another person and for that person you are talking to be there, but at the same time, to be far, far away.
 A person might be standing right there, but in their mind they're a thousand miles away!